 History of Botanical Art and Illustration

-Humans have been representing plants in art for as long as they have been creating art.
-Decorative uses of plants in wall paintings, carvings, and on ceramics or coins date back to at least ancient Egypt and Mesopotamia, more than 4,000 years ago.
+Humans have been representing plants in their art for as long as they have been creating art.
+Decorative uses of plants in wall paintings, carvings, prints, and on ceramics or coins date back to at least ancient Egypt and Mesopotamia, more than 4,000 years ago.

 The real art and science of botanical art and illustration began in ancient Greece.
 This is when people began using illustrations to identify plants and flowers.
 Pliny the Elder, who worked in early first century AD, studied and recorded plants.
 He refers to Krateuas, an early physician, as the first real botanical illustrator though.